 22. Is theft a problem in Albergues?

 I didn’t encounter any, however I’m sure it does exist.
 In the more rural areas, I was a bit more lax with leaving my electronics out of my camera on my bunk bed.
 However in bigger cities or towns I always locked my camera and phone up or took it with me.
 Generally- things left out are pretty safe though as you are on a pilgrimage after all and everyone is sort of in the same boat and you all watch out for each other.
 But having said that – don’t take un-needed risks and trust your gut.

-Do you have to be religious to walk it or get anything out of it?
+23. Do you have to be religious to walk the Camino de Santiago or get anything out of it?